Agustín Creevy: International career

 Remarkably, within months Creevy was selected to play for the Argentina Jaguars a few months later in May 2009 to tour Namibia, and was retained for the 2009 Churchill Cup.
 He was then selected for the senior Argentina side for the 2009 November tests and replaced Alberto Vernet Basualdo as the Pumas understudy to Mario Ledesma, all in less than a year of playing hooker.

-In 2011, Creevy was captain the Pumas under coach Santiago Phelan, for Argentina's second warm up match against the French Barbarians however it didn't go well for him as Argentina struggled massively at the lineout and lost 21-18.
+In 2011, Creevy was captain the Pumas under coach Santiago Phelan, for Argentina's second warm up match against the French Barbarians however it didn't go well for him as Argentina struggled massively at the lineout and lost 21–18.
 He also captained the Pumas against Worcester.
 Creevy was selected by Argentina for the 2011 Rugby World Cup and played in all matches off the bench.

-Creevy is known as a mobile hooker with some very good ball handling skills for a hooker, his good offloading skills have led him to become called "Sonny Bill" Creevy (after the All Blacks centre Sonny Bill Williams whose trademark is offloading) by some Montpellier fans.
+Creevy is known as a mobile hooker with good ball handling skills for a hooker.
+His good offloading skills have led him to become called "Sonny Bill" Creevy (after the All Blacks centre Sonny Bill Williams whose trademark is offloading) by some Montpellier fans.

 Agustín is part of the Argentina squad that competes in the Rugby Championship, being captain since the 2014 Rugby Championship and until the 2018 Rugby Championship.

 He was part of the national team that competed at the 2015 Rugby World Cup and 2019 Rugby World Cup.

 In 2016, Creevy received an offer from a club in Ireland before returning to Argentina to play for Jaguares.
 He returned Argentina with the intention of playing for the Pumas.

 He played his final match for Argentina before retiring against Australia in August 2024.

 Agustin is the Argentine rugby player with the most caps for the Pumas with 110.